 'Learning other languages enables young people to make connections with different people and their cultures and to play a fuller part as global citizens'.

-[Building the Curriculum 1] We begin the teaching of French through games, stories and songs in the ELC.
+[Building the Curriculum 1]

+We begin the teaching of French through games, stories and songs in the ELC.
 From Primary 1 French is taught as part of literacy.

-From Primary 5, as part of

-and cultures, knowledge

-and understanding of other

-languages are introduced.
+From Primary 5, as part of learning about other countries and cultures, knowledge and understanding of other languages are introduced.